aranc23/zfs_mgmt/README.md

 ### zfsmgmt:snap_timestamp
 strftime format string used when creating snapshot names, default being %FT%T%z.

+### zfsmgmt:restic_backup
+boolean, send this zfs to restic

+### zfsmgmt:restic_repository
+send the zfs to this repository, optional, rely on restic environment variables otherwise

 ## Snapshot Management / zfs destroy
 When destroying snapshots according to a given policy, all snapshots